-Waka Waka Africa North East is an organisation based in the north east of England that celebrates and promotes African music and culture.
+Waka Waka Africa North East is an organisation based in the north east of England that celebrates and promotes African and African-Caribbean music and culture.

 Contact us with details of local events, CVs of artists, and check out our What’s On section.